 Bagh’s unique craft of thappa chappai or block printing with natural colors has evolved from a rudimentary tribal art to a useful part of the heritage and cultural identity of Madhya Pradesh.

-Some of the wooden blocks he still uses are two- to 3 hundred years old.
+Some of the wooden blocks still use are two- to 3 hundred years old.
 The traditional designs are inspired naturally, the traditional Bagh Cave paintings, and therefore the jali (lattice) work of the Taj Mahal.
 Each block has a name: chameli (jasmine), neither (mushroom), leheriya (waves), keri (mango), and jurvaria (small dots).

 In the 1960s, many craftsmen abandoned the normal process of Bagh Block Printing in favor of using synthetic fabrics.
 However, a number of artisans in the 1960s continued to practice and innovate within the traditional framework of the craft and brought Bagh prints to international prominence.

-In 2011, a Bagh Block Printing was adopted during a tableau theme of the Madhya Pradesh state at the Republic Day parade in New Delhi on 26 January 2011.
+In 2011, a Bagh Block Printing on fabric was adopted during a tableau theme of the Madhya Pradesh state at the Republic Day parade in New Delhi on 26 January 2011.
 Featured within the parade was a Shalbhanjika, the celestial apsara of the 11th century, draped in Bagh printed clothing.

-Bagh Block Printing previously referred to as alizarin printing, is manual and laborious, involving several processes of repeated washing, dyeing, and printing.
+Bagh Fabric Block Printing previously referred to as alizarin printing, is manual and laborious, involving several processes of repeated washing, dyeing, and printing.

 Pre-printing starts with Khara Karna, the initial washing of the material for printing.
 Cotton is the commonly used fabric; however, other fabrics include the Maheshwari suit material,